AnestLarry/Simserver/Readme.md

 ## Getting Started

-You can get binary in release page or build the newest version from source code.
+You can get binary in release page or build the latest version from source code.

 ## Usage
 ```